 Each age range has a weekly instruction sheet, this details the activities for each day, explaining the tasks for that day as well as introducing the text from Serial Mash (where appropriate) and the topics to be covered each day.
 There is also a Fun Friday activity each week, that the whole family can join in.

-The daily activities all follow the same format with a reading, comprehension, maths, writing and a topic activity, to support home/remote learning, children can then click on the day and all the activities are listed for them.
+The daily activities all follow the same format with a reading, comprehension, maths, writing and an inquiry topic activity, to support home/remote learning, children can then click on the day and all the activities are listed for them.
 Teachers and Parents can then use these with their children each day to support home learning.

 We have also added some help videos for children these cover accessing 2Dos, saving work and blogs.

 We have a series of webinars running next couple week for both teachers and parents.
 These webinars are 30 minutes long, they are free and will cover some of the following topics: Using Purple Mash to support foundation subjects, Keeping up with Maths skills and Writing and Storytelling.
 Please note these webinars are run by our UK Team and therefore the times are not quite fitting with times here, however, anyone registered with a webinar will receive a recording of the session to watch at a more suitable time.

 We also have our first Q and A webinar on making the most of Purple Mash.
 If you have a question, please submit it via email@example.com and we will include as many of these as possible in the webinar.
 We hope to answer some questions on the live broadcast, but if you do submit a question during the webinar that we don’t have time to answer, we will follow up with you after the broadcast.